AhmedNasr74/Mobile-App-Success-ML-Model/README.md

 # Regression Mean Squear Error is 0.24 for ploynomyal regression

-- Classification Accurcy
+# Classification Accurcy
-  KNN is 72%
+- KNN is 72%
-  SVM is 71.5%
+- SVM is 71.5%
-  Adabost is 71%
+- Adabost is 71%
-  Decision Tree 71%
+-Decision Tree 71%